 Tracking country trends over time

-The interactive table below shows Human Development Index (HDI) trends over selected years, including 1990, 2000, 2010, 2015, 2020, 2021, and 2022, accompanied by percentage changes from 2022 compared to 1990, 2000, 2015, and 2021.
+The interactive table below shows Human Development Index (HDI) trends over selected years, including 1990, 2000, 2015 and 2023, accompanied by average annual growth in HDI-scores from 1990-2023, 2000-2023 and 2015-2023.

 The country trends over time can also be viewed in this multiple line chart (not embedded on this site due to loading performance for this page).
 Note that in the line charts, the country score is showns as a blue line, and the world average as a orange line.